AlexRobinson-/Redux-Fetch/readme.md

 ```

 ### 5. Using the fetch actions
-The way the fetch feature keeps track of your individual api calls is via a unique key.
+The way the fetch feature keeps track of your individual api calls is via a unique key (known as refs).
 It is recommended that you create key generator functions to easily produce these keys.

 ```js